BrunoBoehm/code-notes/SQL_ORM_ActiveRecord.md

 [7] pry(main)> rolling_in_the_deep = Song.new(name: "Rolling in the Deep")
 => #<Song:0x007fc75bb4d1e0 id: nil, name: "Rolling in the Deep", artist_id: nil, genre_id: nil>

+# let's add the song to the collection of songs that adele has
 [8] pry(main)> adele.songs << rolling_in_the_deep
 => [ #<Song:0x007fc75bb4d1e0 id: nil, name: "Rolling in the Deep", artist_id: nil, genre_id: nil>]
+# artist_id will be nil as long as not saved in the DB, but still adele.songs returns the good array

 # adding the song to the parent, the child knows about the relationship
 [9] pry(main)> rolling_in_the_deep.artist